rethinkdb/horizon-docs/docker.md

 ## Using Horizon with Docker

 Getting Horizon up and running using Docker is easy as singing "Row Row Row Your Boat" 🚢!
-Using Horizon with Docker makes for a great experience where you actually only need
+Using Horizon with Docker makes for a great experience to quickly getting started with Horizon with only having `node` and `npm` as dependencies.

 ### Our Docker Images

-We provide two Docker images currently up on Docker Hub. `rethinkdb/horizon-dev` is for development purposes and `rethinkdb/horizon` is for your production environment.
+We provide two Docker images currently up on Docker Hub. `horizon-dev` is for development purposes and `horizon` is for your production environment.

 Image | `horizon-dev` | `horizon`
 ------| ------------- | --------------
 `--dev`| ✅ | ❌